Kungsbacka/FrejaOrgId/README.md

-# Freja Organisation eID library
+# Freja eID Organisation ID service library

 C# library for the Freja eID [Organisation ID service][].
 Can be used to send requests to the service and handle request/response serialization/deserialization.